Nicholas Soames: Meeting with Robert Mugabe

-In October 2017, Soames was criticised by Labour MP Kate Hoey following a meeting with President Robert Mugabe while visiting Zimbabwe (formerly Southern Rhodesia).
+In October 2017, Soames was criticised by Labour MP Kate Hoey following a meeting with President Robert Mugabe while visiting Zimbabwe.
 Zimbabwean media reported that the visit was "part of a private initiative of friends of Zimbabwe in the British establishment" to normalise relations between the two countries.
 Hoey, chair of the All-Party Parliamentary Group on Zimbabwe, said that Soames' visit "pander[ed] to the vanity of a wily and ruthless dictator. [...]
 You can't have a private visit which is then front page of the newspapers in Zimbabwe."
 In response, Soames maintained that he had met Mugabe in a personal capacity, rather than as a representative of Her Majesty's Government.
 He said that his father, Lord Soames, who had overseen Southern Rhodesia's transition to independence as Zimbabwe, would not have forgiven him if he had not tried to meet the President.

 Peerage

-It was announced on 14 October 2022, that as part of Boris Johnson's 2022 Political Honours, Soames would be appointed a life peer.
+It was announced on 14 October 2022, that as part of the 2022 Political Honours, Soames would be appointed a life peer.
 On 28 October 2022, he was created Baron Soames of Fletching, of Fletching in the County of East Sussex.

 Personal life

 Family

 Soames has been married twice.
-On 4 June 1981, he married Catherine Weatherall (sister of Percy Weatherall and Isobel, Countess of Strathmore and Kinghorne) at St Margaret's, Westminster.
+On 4 June 1981, he married Catherine Weatherall (b.
+1956) (sister of Percy Weatherall and Isobel, Countess of Strathmore and Kinghorne) at St Margaret's, Westminster.
 The Prince of Wales served as best man and the wedding was attended by The Queen Mother, Princess Margaret and Lady Diana Spencer.
 They had one son before divorcing in 1988: